alzanaA/EcoTrans-Bangkit-ML-models/README.md

 # Run

-Below is the sample image that show how to get the next _n_ hours that can be used for AQI (PM2.5), Temperature, UV Index
+Below is the sample image that show how to get the next _n_ hours that can be used for AQI (PM2.5), Temperature, UV Index.

 ![image](https://user-images.githubusercontent.com/68011329/173270247-6082cb25-839f-4d7a-8284-94231ead1cc5.png)